MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P01-Create-Your-Wizard/content.md

 ---

-title: "Get started with writing tutorials!"
+title: "Create Your Wizard"

-slug: getting-started
+slug: create-wizard
 ---

-### Step 2 - Color Your Wizard
-Now that you've explored the difference between the two main functions that will control the program, let's start adding some magic!
+Now, let's start adding some magic.
 But first, we'll need a wizard!

-In programming, variables are how you save and refer to existing objects or values.
+> [action]

-- Add `var wizard, pet, magicScroll, broom;
+> Add `var wizard, pet, magicScroll, broom;
 ` to the *very top* of `sketch.js`, above `function setup()`

 You've just declared 4 global variables that will be available for all of your code to access.

+> [info]
+> In programming, variables are how you save and refer to existing objects or values.

 Next up, make and save a `Wizard` to the `wizard` variable, and then call the `drawWizard()` function to make it appear.